-Whilst running through Berlin’s main boulevard, Unter Den Linden, many visitors are amazed by the city’s historic baroque architecture.
-This stretch of Berlin is truly beautiful but there is so much more on offer whether it be UNESCO world heritage sights, gritty urban landscapes or the natural beauty of forests and rivers.
+Running through Berlin’s main boulevard, Unter Den Linden, many visitors are amazed by the city’s historic baroque architecture.
+This stretch of Berlin is truly beautiful but there is so much more on offer, whether it be UNESCO world heritage sights, gritty urban landscapes or the natural beauty of forests and rivers.
 This guide to running in Berlin reveals all.

 Arriving in Berlin a few years ago, I was so excited about discovering new neighborhoods, new sights, new parks – new everything!
 Every corner I turned opened my eyes, from baroque style Bebelplatz to the contrasting communist Alexanderplatz, I could not believe these 2 public squares could exist within the same city!
 For this reason, Go!
 Running Tours Berlin was born – to show visitors everything I discovered running in Berlin.

 Here, we will uncover:

 - Berlin Running Clubs